José María Lamamié de Clairac y Colina: Late Carlist activity

 At the turn of the decades Lamamié was barely noted officially for Carlist political activity, though he did participate in Traditionalism-flavored religious services or other rallies.
 He used to take part in confidential meetings; in 1940 when returning from such a session with a carlo-francoist general Ricardo Rada he suffered a car accident and barely managed to dispose of related potentially damaging documentation before the Guardia Civil patrol arrived.
 The same year he corresponded with Director General de Seguridad protesting repressions against Carlist militants in various provinces, e.g. in Ciudad Real, Salamanca, Murcia and Palma de Mallorca; on another front, he conferred about keeping the Alfonsists in check.
 In 1941 Lamamié supplied Don Javier with his political analysis, but its content is not known.
 During the climax of the Nazi might in Europe he advocated a neutral Spanish policy and declared that individual Carlists were free to enlist to División Azul, but Comuníon would in no way endorse the recruitment.
-In another letter, sent 1942, he protested to Ramon Serrano Serrano against official measures applied to Fal Conde.
+In another letter, sent 1942, he protested to Ramón Serrano Suñer against official measures applied to Fal Conde.
 In 1943 he co-signed a large document addressed to Franco and known as Reclamación de Poder; its Carlist signatories called to do away with syndicalist features and to introduce a traditionalist monarchy.